Mahendharpottipaka/Mahendharpottipaka/README.md

 ### Hi there 👋
-**Mahendharpottipaka/Mahendharpottipaka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 Java Fullstack development
 - 🌱 I’m currently learning ...
 Java Spring Boot
 - 👯 I’m looking to collaborate on ...
 Linkedin (mahendhar-narayan-1134b3258)